ligato/vpp-agent/docs/Deployment.md

 # Deployment

 VPP Agent can run everywhere where VPP is installed.
-It can run either in VM or container.
+It can run either in a VM or in a container.

-Benefits of putting VPP to a container
+Benefits of putting VPP into a container
- * simplifies: upgrade, start/top, potentially also scaling
+ * simplifies: upgrade, start/stop, potentially also scaling
  * introducing microservices takes advantage of small & reusable apps
  * supports container healing

 ## K8s integration
-Following diagram depics VPP deployed in:
+Following diagram depicts VPP deployed in:
 - Data Plane vSwitch
-- Control Plane vSwitch (TBD [Contive](http://contiv.github.io/) integration)
+- Control Plane vSwitch (TBD [Contiv](http://contiv.github.io/) integration)
 - VPP VNF Container
 - Non VPP Container